LUCA-SOLARI/onyx/README.md

 ## 📋 Important Notes

 - **Guest Checkout**: The app does not support account creation.
-Users are treated as guest customers and their order information is stored temporarily in the database for order history purposes.
+Users are treated as guest customers and their order information is stored in the database.
-- **Session-Based Cart**: The cart information is saved in the user's session.
-This is a simple solution for a single product cart but is not designed to be persistent across sessions or for use with multiple products.
+-
 - **Not Meant for Scalability**: This application is designed as a simple demonstration of the payment flow and is not intended to be highly scalable or production-ready.
 It is a lightweight app to showcase basic eCommerce functionality with Stripe.

 ---